HewlettPackard/python-hpOneView/README.md

 :lock: Tip: Make sure no unauthorised person has access to the environment variables, since the password is stored in clear-text.

-Once you have defined the environment variables, you can initialize the OneViewClient:
+Once you have defined the environment variables, you can initialize the OneViewClient using the following code snippet:

 ```python
 oneview_client = OneViewClient.from_environment_variables()